jesse-ai/docs/docs/indicators/custom_indicator.md

 Now, let's start the creation of our first custom indicator:
 1. Create a new folder called `custom_indicators` and it's `__init__.py` file in project's `ROOT` folder.
-2. Then create a new file for the custom indicator, in this case we name it: `ewo.py` for our Elliott Wave Oscillator.
+2. Then create a new file for the actual indicator, in this case we name it: `ewo.py` for our Elliott Wave Oscillator.
 3. The folder structure should look like this:
 ```sh
 ├── config.py # file where you enter your database credentials, etc